Skip to footer content

 How OCR with Computer Vision Enhances Accuracy in Text Recognition Using IronOCR: Image 4 - OCR Output

-Region-specific OCR allows processing only designated areas of an image, useful when documents contain specific zones of interest like form fields or table cells.
-This targeted approach improves both speed and accuracy by focusing computational resources on relevant content, whether extracting data from bank statements or processing business documents at scale.
+Region-based OCR restricts recognition to defined areas of an image, which is useful when documents contain specific zones of interest such as form fields, invoice line items, or table cells.
+This targeted approach improves both speed and accuracy by focusing computational resources on relevant content.

 using IronOcr;